 Oslo Sightseeing Checklist: Best Museums and Galleries in Oslo

-Oslo has become the cultural capital of the northern Europe thanks to its numerous artistic parks, innovative buildings, numerous impressive and interesting museums.
-At this point of our Oslo sightseeing checklist, we will list the best museums and galleries in the Norwegian capital.
+Oslo has become the cultural capital of northern Europe thanks to its numerous artistic parks, innovative buildings, and numerous impressive and interesting museums.
+At this point in our Oslo sightseeing checklist, we will list the best museums and galleries in the Norwegian capital.

 - The National Gallery.
-The National Gallery in Oslo houses an impressive collection of paintings and art works, whereas the gallery is broken up into different periods.
-You can find there the works of such renowned masters like Pablo Picasso, Paul Cezanne, Claude Monet, Auguste Renoir, Andrea Locatelli, Gaulli, and El Greco, as well as the works of many Norwegian artists.
+The National Gallery in Oslo houses an impressive collection of paintings and artworks, whereas the gallery is broken up into different periods.
+You can find there the works of such renowned masters as Pablo Picasso, Paul Cezanne, Claude Monet, Auguste Renoir, Andrea Locatelli, Gaulli, and El Greco, as well as the works of many Norwegian artists.
 This gallery occupies a special place in our Oslo sightseeing checklist, indeed.

 - Norsk Folkemuseum.
 This open-air museum, which is also located at Bygdøy, houses an extensive collection of artifacts and buildings that have been brought there from all the regions of the country.

 - Kon-Tiki Museum.
-Located at Bygdøy, this museum narrates the story of Thor Heyerdal’s expedition and houses the famous Kon-Tiki vessel.
+Located at Bygdøy, this museum narrates the story of Thor Heyerdahl’s expedition and houses the famous Kon-Tiki vessel.

 - Norwegian Maritime Museum.
-This is also a Bygdøy-based museum, which covers the history of coastal explorations, marine archaeology, fishing, ship building, as well as it houses a number of boat models.
+This is also a Bygdøy-based museum, which covers the history of coastal explorations, marine archaeology, fishing, shipbuilding, as well as houses a number of boat models.

 - Ski Museum.
 Located at Holmenkollen, this ski museum was founded in 1923 and appears to be the oldest museum dedicated to the theme of skiing.
 At the present time, the museum houses over 4,000 ski artifacts.